nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Configure devices

-Scanning devices, check in and call waiting boards etc are configured.
-This is usually completed by the GP IT delivery partner (such as a Commissioning Support Unit)
+Depending on which solution you are migrating to, configuration of devices (for example, scanners, check-in and call waiting boards) may occur pre-Go Live or on Go Live day.
+This is usually completed by the GP IT delivery partner (such as a Commissioning Support Unit).  <!-- [UPLIFT] added reference to some scenarios, where users can be set up in the Live system prior to Go Live -->

 ### Hardware replacement